DLynch777/DNS-Creating-Records-A-record-CNAME-/README.md

 </p>

 <h1>DNS</h1>
 The following below highlights the skills and abilities that I possess in regards to Domain Name System.
-It showcases skills in configuring settings and creating records.<br />
+It showcases skills in configuring settings and creating records in a tutorial format.<br />

 <h2>Environments and Technologies Used</h2>